uccser/cs-field-guide/text/curriculum-guides/ncea/en-assessment-guide-level-2-introduction.md

 It is important that students use personalised examples to base their explanations around, and that the explanations are in their own words, and based on their example (rather than being a paraphrase from wikipedia, for example).

 Personalised means that the student’s example is different to their classmates.
-For example, they may represent their age or name using bits, carry out the parity trick (error control coding) with a friend choosing random combinations and take photos, and they may carry out their own usability exploration of a device they chose, and report on it in their own words.
+For example, they may represent their age or name using bits, carry out the parity trick (error control coding) with a friend choosing random combinations and take photos, and they may carry out their own usability exploration of a device or website they chose, and report on it in their own words.

 ## Report Length